nooranisima/conformal-risk-minimization-w-variance-reduction-code/README.md

 # Confromal Risk Minimization with Variance Reduction
-This is the official repository for our paper ["Conformal Risk Minimization with Variance Reduction"](#) For more information, please refer to our [project website](#).
+This is the official repository for our paper ["Conformal Risk Minimization with Variance Reduction."](#) For more information, please refer to our [project website](https://nooranisima.github.io/conformal-risk-minimization-with-variance-reduction/).

-This repository implements Conftr and Vr-Conftr, with a sorting-based estimator for the gradient of the population quantile, algorithms and experiments for training models.
+This repository implements Conftr and Vr-Conftr, with a sorting-based estimator for the gradient of the population quantile, and conducts experiments for training models.

 In regard to the `requirements.txt`, ensure you have the `jax`, `flax`, `flaxmodels`, `matplotlib`, and `ml_collections` libraries installed before running the code.
 Alternatively, you can set up the conda environment by running: